standardhealth/cimpl-doc/docs/cimpl6Reference.md

 | `Element: Priority` <br/>  `Value: integer or concept`| Value[integer] <br/>Value[concept]| Priority[integer] <br/>Priority[concept] |

 >**Note:** The requirement to use bracket notation _even when the value has only one choice_ is a change from CIMPL 5.

+## Path Termination
+A path cannot be extended beyond the point where it reaches a value choice that is a primitive, or when a path reaches a property or value choice that is an Entry.
+The latter case represents a "dotted line" to an independent object (i.e., a Reference in FHIR terms).
+Constraints and mapping rules cannot be applied across referential boundaries.

 ## Extended Path Example